How the Gut-Brain Axis Can Affect Your Health

 “Fermented foods are gut friendly.”

 “Fermented foods are another great source of probiotics.
-The crowd favorite is yogurt, however, if you’re going to be eating a lot of yogurt, make sure that it is sugar-free!
+The crowd favorite is yogurt, however, if you’re going to be eating a lot of yogurts, make sure that it is sugar-free!
 There are several other options that are a great source of good bacteria.
 Kombucha is becoming a very popular source of probiotics.
 You can also eat things like pickles, kimchee, and kefir to ensure that you’re getting enough live cultures to keep your gut healthy and happy.”

 Supplements Can Help, Too